LinkClinton/Code-Red/Documents/CoreInterface.md

 - `Array` : the arrays we want to use.
 - `Usage` : how do we use this.
 If you want to use it as CubeMap, the usage should be `TextureRefUsage::CubeMap`.

+**Notice : the size of array will influence the type of texture.
+If the size of array is not 1 for common texture(not cube map), the texture should be texture array.
+If the size of array greater 6 and the texture is cube map, it will be texture cube map array.**

 ## Member Functions

 - `width` : get the width of first mip slice.